Chapter 5 : Just a Date

 When I reached the entrance hall again, I was so cheerful that I had already forgiven Olivia’s snide comments of earlier, and we started walking with all the other students that were making their way to the village.

-“Do you have chocolate frogs in France?”
+“Do they have chocolate frogs in France?”
 Olivia asked as we wandered through Honeydukes’ Sweetshop.

-“Of course we do!
-I’ve got all the magic cards, and Harry Potter like a zillion times of course,” I responded automatically.
+“Of course!
+I’ve got all the magic cards, and Harry Potter like a zillion times,” I responded automatically.
 Olivia was smiling dreamily at me.
 “I mean, they’re my sister’s.
 She’s collected them for years.
-Celebrities are kind of her geeky hobby.”
+Celebrities are kind of thing...
+She's a geek.”

 Olivia chuckled, while I blushed.
 I had to try to focus more on being Sebastian, but it was hard.
 Sebastian wasn’t exactly as fun as me.